 Nowadays our culture is dominated by our musical traditions, with several music festivals in the Shetland calendar including the Shetland Folk Festival and the Accordion and Fiddle Festival.
 The Shetland dialect is still spoken by many, with a community group Shetland Forwirds working to preserve the dialect through schools and local events.

-Shetland is one of the best places in the United Kingdom to see wildlife, with a variety of permanent residents and migrating wildlife visiting our shores and lands every year.
+Shetland is one of the best places in the United Kingdom to see wildlife.
+We have a variety of permanent residents and migrating wildlife visiting our shores and lands every year.
 If you enjoy bird watching or wildlife photography Shetland is definitely the place for you!
-Popular wildlife here include Otters, Killer Whales, Puffins, Sea Birds and of course Shetland Ponies.
-There are guided tours run by local experts that give you the best chance of seeing some of these fantastic creatures in the wild.
-Just remember to charge that camera and take plenty of memory cards with you!
+Popular wildlife here includes Otters, Orcas, Sea Birds, Seals and of course Shetland Ponies.
+Guided tours give you the best chance of seeing some of these fantastic creatures in the wild.
+Remember to charge that camera and take plenty of memory cards with you!

 The Shetland Climate

 Before you consider a holiday in Shetland it’s important to understand the Shetland climate so you know what to expect.
 The temperature in Shetland remains fairly moderate all year round.
 The surrounding sea generally keeps temperatures between 5°C in the winter and around 15°C in the summer.

 Due to the exposed location, Shetland can be quite windy.
 Even on a nice summer day, there is usually at least a breeze rolling in from the sea.

 Shetland’s latitude means we enjoy almost perpetual sunlight during the summer.
 The longest day, or weekend is, known locally as the “simmer dim”